Ralami1859/MemoryBandits/README.md

-# MemoryBandits
+# Memory Bandits

-Implementation of the Global and Per Arm Switching Thompson Sampling for non-stationary stochastic Multi-Armed Bandit problem
+Implementation of the Global and Per Arm Switching Thompson Sampling for non-stationary stochastic Multi-Armed Bandit.